 Mandatory Government Commercial Lease Amendments now in Force

 We are writing to you as a party to a commercial lease agreement.
-Existing agreements are now subject to agreed Federal and State Government’s mandatory code of conduct operative from 3 April 2020 to the end of the Government’s JobKeeper programme and applying to:
+Existing agreements are now subject to agreed Federal and State Government’s mandatory code of conduct (‘the Code’) operative from 3 April 2020 until the end of the Government’s JobKeeper programme.
+The objective of the Code is for landlords and tenants to share the financial risk and cash flow impact during the COVID-19 period in a fair and transparent manner.

+The Code applies to:

 “all tenancies that are suffering financial stress or hardship as a result of the COVID-19 pandemic as defined by their eligibility for the Commonwealth Government’s JobKeeper programme, with an annual turnover of up to $50 million (herein referred to as “SME tenants”).”

-If a tenant is impacted then a legally binding Rental Reduction agreement is to be completed covering the following:
+What you need to do

+Landlords and tenants must negotiate appropriate, temporary amendments to their leases having regard to the Code and to the tenant’s particular circumstances.
+It is legally prudent, and highly recommended, for both the tenant and the landlord, that the negotiated terms be documented in a legally binding Rental Reduction agreement.
+The agreement, drafted in line with the Code must cover the following:

-Landlords must not terminate leases due to non-payment of rent during the COVID19 pandemic period (or reasonable subsequent recovery period).
+Landlords must not terminate leases due to non-payment of rent during the COVID-19 pandemic period (or reasonable subsequent recovery period).

 Tenants must remain committed to the terms of their lease, subject to any amendments to their rental agreement negotiated under this Code.
 Material failure to abide by substantive terms of their lease will forfeit any protections provided to the tenant under this Code.